POWERS HALL ACADEMY

 Signs that a child is being bullied

-Pupil voice is given a very high priority at Powers Hall and this is very apparent in all systems and procedures, including those in place for bullying.
+Pupil voice is given a very high priority at PHA and this is very apparent in all systems and procedures, including those in place for bullying.

 PSHE lessons for all year groups tackle bullying and children are consulted when formulating an anti-bullying policy.